Get indemnity™ cargo insurance

 If the value of your cargo is higher than the amount your freight forwarder is liable for, you should consider purchasing cargo insurance.
 The liability of carrier is typically based on weight related compensation, therefore much lower than your actual loss.

 The freight forwarder may offer insurance as an add on, however in the majority of cases will be more costly than having your own policy.
-Obtain a cargo insurance quote by selecting Additional Covers and one of our brokers will be in contact.
+Obtain a cargo and goods insurance by selecting Additional Covers and one of our brokers will be in contact.

 How is cargo insurance cost calculated?